Kansas State blanks Bowling Green 52-0

 Bowling Green: The Falcons were overmatched and couldn’t stop the Kansas State offense in the first half.

 Kansas State: For the second straight week, the Wildcats looked about as good as they could.
-Coach Chris Kleiman has found his quarterback in Thompson, but they’ll face their first true test against an SEC foe next week.
+Kleiman has found his quarterback in Thompson, but they’ll face their first true test against an SEC foe next week.

 JUST KEEPS WINNING